OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-01.md

 The tribe of Levi, however, was not counted along with the others.

 ## Numbers 1:48
-For the Lord had spoken to Moses, saying,
+For the Lord had spoken to Moses, instructing him,

 ## Numbers 1:49
 “You are not to count the tribe of Levi or include them in the census of the other Israelites.